filakhtov/gentoo-use-docs/sys-libs/glibc.md

 It is recommended to disable the flag.

-### crypt
-Pass the `--enable-crypt` option to the configure script.
-Build and install the passphrase-hashing library `libcrypt`.
-However, `glibc` maintainers revealed _tentative_ plans to hand over maintenance of their encryption library to a separate project, in hopes that it will be able to better keep up with ever-changing passphrase-hashing algoritms.
-This flag exists to provide an ability to disable `libcrypt` installation and allow using a separate library instead.

-This flag should be enabled, at least for now, until a decent quality replacement library exists.

 ### custom-cflags
 Normally, all custom user-supplied compiler optimization flags are removed from `CFLAGS` variable and only `-O2` is passed in order to avoid bugs and problems that might be related to such optimizations.
 When this flag is enabled, all user-supplied optimization flags are preserved, however any bug reports agains `glibc` should be made with this flag disabled.